 Each member district shall annually appoint either a member of the school committee or charter school board or its superintendent of schools to be its appointed representative on the collaborative board of directors.

-Delivery of services through an educational collaborative does not supplant the responsibility of member districts to provide a free appropriate public education for all students in their districts.

-Member districts shall ensure that students with disabilities served by the collaborative will be educated with students who are not disabled to the maximum extent appropriate, consistent with applicable civil rights and special education laws and regulations.
+Each member district shall, to the extent possible, provide appropriate space to support collaborative programs in the least restrictive environment to ensure compliance with civil rights and special education laws and regulations.

+Each member district shall comply with the provisions of the collaborative agreement.

 Responsibilities of Appointed Representatives:

+Each appointed representative has a fiduciary responsibility to discharge his or her duties with care, skill, prudence and diligence for the benefit of the representative’s member district and the students served by the educational collaborative.

+If the interests of the educational collaborative conflict with the interests of the member district, the appointed representative shall have a duty to inform the member district about the conflict at the next regularly scheduled open meeting of the member district.

 Each appointed representative shall be responsible for providing the following information to the representative’s member district in accordance with the provisions of M.G.L. c.
 40, § 4E:

-quarterly information and updates to the school committee or charter school board at an open meeting on the programs and services provided by the collaborative;;
+quarterly information and updates to the school committee or charter school board at an open meeting on collaborative activities, including, but not limited to, the programs and services provided by the collaborative;

+a report on significant changes in programs, services, budgets, and property as they arise;

 a copy of the collaborative agreement and any amendments;